bezborodow/celtic-knot/README.md

 #### `Knot::Point.midpoint(a, b)`

 Calculates the midpoint between two `Points`.
-Used where a desired point has not been precalculated but can instead be derived from another pair of points that *are* precaculated.
+Used where a desired point has not been precalculated but can instead be derived from another pair of points that *are* precalculated.

 ##### `Knot::Point.distance(a, b)`